 In 1989 a \$3 million plan for the development of organic agriculture called le Plan d'integration de l'agriculture biologique was announced by the government of Quebec.
 As part of the implementation of this plan a number of Ministry of Agriculture, Fisheries and Food staff were transferred from conventional to organic production.
-Twelve regional agronomists are now working part-time on organic agriculture.
 However, the program is generally thought to have been of limited effectiveness.
-The Quebec government is currently waiting for the federal government to announce its organic standards before developing an official certification program of its own.
-127
+The Quebec government is currently waiting for the federal government to announce its organic standards before developing an official certification program of its own.112

 Organic agriculture initiatives in Quebec are coordinated through the Round Table on Organic Farming.
 The Round Table consists of approximately 20 individuals representing various aspects of organic food production.
-The strategic plan for organic agriculture development was accepted by the Round Table on Organic Farming in June 1994.
-It is anticipated that the sales volume will rise approximately \$15 million over the next three years (from the present level of \$20 million), and the number of certified organic farmers will increase by 50% reaching 750 by 1997.
-128
+The Round Table is currently developing a strategic plan for the Quebec organic sector.113